2003-2004 Mercury Marauder

 Add an amplifier for better sound

 No matter what else you do to your audio system, to further improve the sound quality, consider installing a 4-channel amplifier for your speakers.
 That will let you get the best sound from your music and be able to hear it over the roar of the Marauder's engine.
-And if you install a new subwoofer, you'll also need to install an amplifier to power it, as well.
-Talk to one of our advisors to get some ideas for how to economically and easily build your system.
+And if you install a new subwoofer, you'll also need to install a mono amplifier to power it, as well.
+Learn more about adding amps to your system in our Car Amplifier Buying Guide.

 Just because you can't install a touchscreen nav receiver in your Marauder's dash doesn't mean you have to drive around lost.
 A portable GPS will give you turn-by-turn directions, traffic updates, and everything you need to make your road trip go smoothly.
 Plus, when you get where you're going, you can put it in your pocket and use it to find points of interest around town.

 If you want to expand your in-car entertainment options, but don't want to remove your Marauder's stock receiver, you have plenty of options.
 From Bluetooth connectors, to iPod adapters to SiriusXM satellite radio, there are all kinds of ways to update your sound without changing your car.

 Installing a security system in your Marauder isn't easy (security systems rarely are), but it's less complicated than it could be.
 If you're installing an alarm, you won't need a transponder bypass unless you're also adding remote start.